Separation Anxiety (cont.)

 All people are unique biochemically so the occurrence of side effects or the lack of a satisfactory result with one SSRI does not mean another medication in this group will not be beneficial.
 However, if someone in the patient's family had a positive response to a particular drug, that drug may be preferable to try first.
 Medications that are sometimes considered in treating separation anxiety disorder when SSRIs either don't work or are poorly tolerated include tricyclic antidepressants (TCAs) and benzodiazepines.
 These medications were developed in the 1950s and 1960s to treat depression.
 TCAs work mainly by increasing the level of norepinephrine in the brain synapses, although they also may affect serotonin levels.
 Examples of tricyclic antidepressants include

 Benzodiazepines tend to be the least-prescribed group of medications to children suffering from separation anxiety disorder.
 This group of medications is thought to work by increasing the activity of calming chemicals in the brain.
-Benzodiazepines include clonazepam (Klonopin) and alprazolam (Xanax).
+Benzodiazepines include clonazepam (Klonopin), lorazepam (Ativan), and alprazolam (Xanax).
 Unfortunately, there is a possible risk of the child becoming dependent on benzodiazepines.
-These medications tend to only be used as a last resort, when the child has had unsuccessful trials of the other two classes of medications.
+These medications tend to only be used as a last resort, when the child has had unsuccessful trials of the other two classes of medications or suffers from incapacitating symptoms of anxiety.

 Viewers share their comments

-Separation Anxiety - Cause Question: What was the cause of your separation anxiety?
+Separation Anxiety - Cause Question: What was the cause of your child's separation anxiety?

 Separation Anxiety - Symptoms Question: What were some of the symptoms of your child's separation anxiety?

-Separation Anxiety - Experiences Question: Please share your experiences of separation anxiety.
+Separation Anxiety - Experience Question: Please share your experience with separation anxiety.

-Separation Anxiety - Treatment Question: What was the treatment for your separation anxiety?
+Separation Anxiety - Treatment Question: How did you treat your child's separation anxiety?